 Other areas where you might want to backpack or car camp away from a developed campground come with definitive rules for dogs.
 This is especially the case for high-use or sensitive wildlife areas.
 In the Sawtooth Wilderness outside Sun Valley, Idaho, for example, the Forest Service requests dogs remain on leash in camp in the backcountry, requires leashes on trails July 1 through Labor Day, and prohibits dogs altogether in one drainage of the wilderness.

 The bottom line is to check with the local offices of these agencies since they largely set the rules.
-Always have a leash on hand, even in the backcountry—an easy-to-clip leash like Flat Out Leash the could be a lifesaver if other hikers with dogs come by.
-And your dog should also wear a collar with ID tags, like the Crag Collar, in case he or she separates from the group.
+Always have a leash on hand, even in the backcountry—an easy-to-clip leash like the Ruffwear Roamer Dog leash could be helpful if other hikers with dogs come by.
+And your dog should also wear a collar with ID tags in case he or she separates from the group.

 Tips for camping with your dog